 1 Introduction

+This contribution provides an update to R1-142460.
+A new section is added in Section 3, discussing a missing aspect of DTX/DRX operations when CPC is not configured.

 Much of the various design aspects of the DCH enhancements have been already decided in RAN1; see [1] and [2].
 This contribution summarizes a few remaining aspects of the DCH enhancements that need further attention.
 These aspects are:

 Details of concatenation of AMR Class A, B, C transport channels in the PHY layer.